- Our Approach

 If the student is unable to meet the newly agreed upon deadline, several outcomes are possible:

-- If failure to meet the deadline causes certain courses to expire, the student will need to retake and pass the respective course by paying the difference between the original tuition rate they paid and the current tuition rate.
+- If failure to meet the deadline causes certain courses to expire, the student will need to retake and pass the course.

 - If failure to meet the deadline violates a firm and final deadline, the student will be withdrawn from the school and will be unable to complete their degree.